nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+SETA is a **desktop application for CS2103T Teaching Assistants** to track their students’ and tutorials’ details, and questions asked by students, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, SETA enables you to manage your tutorials and track your students more effectively than traditional GUI apps.

 * Table of Contents
 {:toc}